IsFolk/Carbon_Emission_Calculator/README.md

 # Vuejs_with_Fastapi

-ITRI carbon emissions project demo with Vue and Fastapi.
+ITRI carbon emissions project demo with Vue and Fastapi on AWS EC2.

 - yml, Dockerfile: for Docker setup
 - frontend: write with Vue3 & Typescript